jacobjmarks/thoughts/content/posts/20230225-isolating-environment-variables-in-xunit-tests/index.md

 I would also strongly suggest considering for your use case whether it would make sense to move away from the direct consumption of environment variables throughout your system under test, instead opting for a more traditional [.NET Configuration](https://learn.microsoft.com/en-us/dotnet/core/extensions/configuration) and [Options pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options) approach; a robust, well-documented and common solution which lends itself to the previously discussed dependency inversion principle, among others.

-You can find complete examples and implementation details of all discussed solutions within the associated GitHub repository linked below:
+You can find complete examples and implementation details of solutions B and C within the GitHub repository linked below:

 - [jacobjmarks/xunit-environment-variable-isolation &#124; GitHub](https://github.com/jacobjmarks/xunit-environment-variable-isolation)